bwyss/self-hosted-home-camera-setup/README.md

 - Use the search bar to look for "hacs".
 Click on HACS.
 - Check everything (it’s optional) and click Submit.
 - Open HACS and add Frigate

-Now you can access Frigate in Media.
+Now you can access Frigate in Media using Home Assistant